SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find additional fun things to do in Union Square

 You can pick up a map with more details at all locations.
-The artwork is live from 5:30 pm to 10 pm each night.
+The artwork goes live from 5:30 pm to 10 pm each night during this free festival.

 Some locations have chairs, allowing you to sit and watch for as long as you want.